andrewspode/jquery-scaletext/README.md

 * Non-linear progression makes it fast, no matter what container size
   * Fast enough to use in animations
   * Reduce accuracy and make it even faster
-* Uses an invisible placeholder and renders offscreen to minimise reflow
 * No minimum/maximum font size required.
 Make it FIT.
 * Optional vertical middling
 * Optional animation